 With continued use of addictive drugs, your brain is affected in a number of ways, some of them, permanent.
-Certain psychoactive substances affect neurotransmitters and receptors in your brain that release “feel good” chemicals like endorphins, dopamine, oxytocin, and serotonin, which can have profound effects on you learning and reward centers.
+Certain psychoactive substances affect neurotransmitters and receptors in your brain that release “feel good” chemicals like endorphins, dopamine, oxytocin, and serotonin, which can have profound effects on your learning and reward centers.

 Today, we are in the middle of an addiction epidemic that grows to unprecedented numbers every year.
 Addiction isn’t relegated to a certain race, class, or gender; it can affect virtually any demographic.

 Addiction is a chronic disease with relapse rates that are very similar to other diseases like hypertension, asthma, and diabetes.
-In some case, the likelihood of a relapse is over 50 percent.
+In some cases, the likelihood of a relapse is over 50 percent.
 However, even though addiction is a chronic disease and relapse is common, countless people stop using drugs and achieve long-lasting recovery every year.
 Even as a chronic disease, addiction is treatable and people with serious substance abuse problems can find help.

 Ready to get Help?